-10.4.2 Any activity activity. which does not comply with Rule 10.4.1.2 shall be a controlled 10.4.3 ny application made under Rule 10.4.2 Council shall restrict its control on of the following matters: 10.4.3.1 Any inappropriate disturbance or other potential adverse effects on any site of significance, object, remnant or artefact, as advised by local rūnanga and the New Zealand Historic Places Trust Pouhere Taonga; and 10.4.3.2 Any monitoring or review conditions.
+- Any activity which does not comply with Rule 10.4.1.2 or 10.4.1.3 shall be a controlled activity if the written consent of the local rūnanga, and in the case of Wāhi Taonga Management Area C39(b), the New Zealand Historic Places Trust Pouhere Taonga, has been obtained. - 10.4.3 In assessing any application made under Rule 10.4.2 Council shall restrict its control to consideration of the following matters: - 10.4.3.1 For the part of Wāhi Taonga Management Area C48 zoned Living 1 at Rakaia Huts any damage to, destruction or removal of any object, remnant or artefact contained within Wāhi Taonga Management Area C48, as advised by local rūnanga; and - 10.4.3.2 In Wāhi Taonga Management Area C39(b), any inappropriate disturbance or other potential adverse effects on any site of significance, object, remnant or artefact, as advised by local rūnanga and the New Zealand Historic Places Trust Pouhere Taonga; and - 10.4.3.3 Any monitoring or review conditions.

-Restricted Discretionary Activities - Activities and Cultural Historic Heritage Sites (Wāhi Taonga Management Area C39(c))Activities and Sites of Significance to Tāngata Whenua
+Restricted Discretionary Activities - Activities and Sites of Significance to Tangata Whenua (Wāhi Taonga Management Areas)

-- 10.4.24 Any activity which does not comply with Rules 10.4.1.1, 10.4.1.3, and 10.4.1.4 to 10.4.1.3 shall be a restricted discretionary activity. - 10.4.35 Under Rule 10.4.2 4 the Council shall restrict the exercise of its discretion to all of the following matters: - 10.4.3.1 Any inappropriate disturbance or other potential adverse effects on any site of significance within a Silent File area, as advised by local rūnanga runanga; - 10.4.3.2 Any damage to, destruction or removal of any object, remnant or artefact contained within a Wāaahi Taonga Site or Wāaahi Taonga Management Area not listed in 10.4.1.2, as advised by local rūnanga runanga; - 10.4.3.3 Any potential costs to the landholder of not being able to undertake the proposed activity on that site; - 10.4.3.4 Any alternative options available to undertake the activity in another form or on another site and the costs and practicality of these options; - 10.4.3.5 Any positive effects which may offset any adverse effects; and - 10.4.3.6 Any monitoring or review of conditions.
+10.4.2 $\underline{4}$ Any activity which does not comply with Rules 10.4.1.1, 10.4.1.4, 10.4.1.5 or 10.4.2 to 10.4.1.3 shall be a restricted discretionary activity.

+- 10.4.3 $\underline{5}$ Under Rule 10.4.2 $\underline{4}$ the Council shall restrict the exercise of its discretion to all of the following matters: - 10.4.3.1 Any inappropriate disturbance or other potential adverse effects on any site of significance within a Silent File area, as advised by local rūnanga runanga; - 10.4.3.2 Any damage to, destruction or removal of any object, remnant or artefact contained within a Wāaahi Taonga Site or Wāaahi Taonga Management Area as advised by local rūnanga and in the case of Wāhi Taonga Management Area C39(b), the New Zealand Historic Places Trust Pouhere Taonga runanga; - 10.4.3.3 Any potential costs to the landholder of not being able to undertake the proposed activity on that site; - 10.4.3.4 Any alternative options available to undertake the activity in another form or on another site and the costs and practicality of these options; - 10.4.3.5 Any positive effects which may offset any adverse effects; and - 10.4.3.6 Any monitoring or review of conditions.